maxxk/programming-languages/presentations/02-Classification.md

 ```

 # Dynamic dispatch
-— an process of selecting which implementation of a polymorphic operation to call at run time.
+— an process of selecting which implementation of a polymorphic operation to call *at run time*.

 single dispatch
 ~ the decision is based on a single argument (this is how the subtype polymorphism works)